m133225/RoboND-Kinematics-Project-Submission/writeup.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+All the matrices in this section were created using `FK_matrices.py`.

 Individual Transformation Matrices about each joint:

 T0_1 : [[cos(theta1), -sin(theta1), 0, 0],